rhyskeepence/clairvoyance/README.md

         "rhys's releases" at "https://github.com/rhyskeepence/mvn-repo/raw/master/releases"
     )

-Within IntelliJ, run the test as a JUnit test (rather than a specs2 test)
+**Important** Within IntelliJ, run the test as a JUnit test (rather than a specs2 test).
+This seems to be an absolute ballache with the current IntelliJ plugin.

 At the moment, you can't run the spec using the specs2 runner in SBT and get the HTML output.
 I think it's just a matter of specifying the exporter class as an argument.
 This will be tested and documented very soon now!